-We will aim to respond to your complaint with 7 working days of receipt.
+We aim to respond to your complaint within 7 working days of receipt.
 If we fail to reply to you within this timescale, we will send you £5 in rail vouchers as an apology.
 Where we receive complaints about other train operators in error, we will forward the correspondence to the relevant operator and advise you that we have done so within 7 working days of receipt.

 We are inviting you to have your say through the introduction of our online customer panel.
 We see this as an important way of listening to your views about a range of issues relating to how we perform across Scotland.
-This could be about how we have delivered services during a period of disruption, or gathering views about potential new service or station facilities.
+This could be about how we have delivered services during a period of disruption, or gathering views about potential new services or station facilities.